Table of Contents

 As previously mentioned, the standard magazine for this rifle is a 10-round 10/22 detachable rotary magazine.
 The unique 10/22 magazine is part of what makes the 10/22-series such a reliable group of firearms to begin with.
 Ruger also produces the BX-25, a 25-round factory-made polymer magazine with metal feed lips, which Ruger guarantees to be just as reliable as their 10-rounder.

-The SR-22 will accept most 10/22 aftermarket magazines, but remember what I said about use of aftermarket mags with this rifle.
+The SR-22 will accept most 10/22 aftermarket magazines, but remember what I said about the use of aftermarket mags with this rifle.
 Many will work, some will cause jams.
 Do your research, before investing time and money on mags and ammo which could potentially fail and frustrate you.
-The factory 10/22 rotary magazine is patented, and is designed to separate cartridges and provide extra-reliable feeding.
+The factory 10/22 rotary magazine is patented and is designed to separate cartridges and provide extra-reliable feeding.
 One thing is clear: if you use genuine Ruger products – and maintain your rifle or pistol adequately – you will most likely never experience a failure to feed or failure to extract.

 Ruger SR-22 Rifle Safety and Assembly

 The Ruger SR-22 rifle has a cross-button safety switch, similar to the 10/22, located near the trigger guard.
 The safety can be operated only when the hammer is cocked.
 When the safety is engaged, it will protrude from the right side of the trigger guard.
-When the safety is disengaged, it will protrude from the left side.The red band indicator will show when the safety is off, but in poor lighting conditions it is not as visible.
+When the safety is disengaged, it will protrude from the left side.The red band indicator will show when the safety is off, but in poor lighting conditions, it is not as visible.
 The switch from the on and off positions should produce an audible clicking noise.

-Assembly and disassembly of the SR-22 rifle is a little more complicated than other rifles.
+Assembly and disassembly of the SR-22 rifle are a little more complicated than other rifles.
 Even though some elements are very close to that of an AR-15/M4 style rifle, the SR-22 still retains the internal mechanism of a 10/22.
 When it comes to field-stripping, it definitely resembles the 10/22.
 If there is one significant flaw in the SR-22, it is its stripping time.
-Hex screws, allen screws, and pins are all involved in the basic disassembly of this firearm for cleaning and inspection, and this is one area where it falls short of similar weapons.
+Hex screws, Allen screws, and pins are all involved in the basic disassembly of this firearm for cleaning and inspection, and this is one area where it falls short of similar weapons.
 It takes time and tools, and is not too user-friendly, to be honest.

 On the other hand, you almost never need to clean this thing.
 Unless it gets filled up with mud and gunk, you won’t need to clean this rifle.
 It is one of the most reliable of its kind, and there are many shooters who put countless rounds through it without resorting to cleaning it, and without any failures to feed or eject.